🔍 공개 퀴즈 검색

 What does the 'umbrella test' check?

-2. Weather predictions
+2. Weather predictions in the text

-3. Grammar errors
+3. Grammar errors and mistakes

 Which is too BROAD for a main idea about recycling plastic?